paulusminus/lipl-display/crates/lipl-display-egui/README.md

 # lipl-display-egui

-This binary crate can be used to display a part on a screen.
-It uses the egui library.
+This binary crate is used to display a part on a screen using [egui](https://crates.io/crates/egui).
 It receives messages from [lipl-gatt-bluer](https://crates.io/crates/lipl-gatt-bluer).